 Comparative International Education and Global Studies

 Ariel Borns is a PhD student in the Department of Educational Policy Studies in the School of Education at the University of Wisconsin–Madison.
-With a concentration in comparative and international education, her ethnographic research focuses on the various intersections of migration, international development, youth and gender.
-She is the recipient of a Foreign Language and Areas Studies Fellowship and a Fulbright U.S. Student Award to conduct research in Guatemala.
-She holds a master’s degree in teaching from Clark University and bachelor’s degree in international development and social change and Spanish from Clark University.
+With a concentration in Comparative and International Education, her ethnographic research focuses on the various intersections of migration, international development, youth, and gender.
+She is a recipient of the Fulbright-Hays Doctoral Dissertation Abroad Fellowship to conduct dissertation research in Guatemala and the Foreign Language and Area Studies Fellowship to learn K’iche’-Maya language and culture.
+She holds an MA in Educational Policy Studies from the University of Wisconsin-Madison, an MA in Teaching from Clark University, and BA in International Development and Social Change and Spanish from Clark University.
+She is a Graduate Research Fellow for the Institute for Research on Poverty and a Latin American, Caribbean and Iberian Studies Program affiliate.
 Prior to graduate school, she was a middle school teacher in the United States.